brajeshwar/brajeshwar.github.io/_posts/2007/2007-08-22-flash-player-supports-h264-the-standard-deployed-in-blu-ray-and-hd-dvd.md

----
-layout: post
-title: Flash Player supports H.264 - the standard deployed in Blu-Ray and HD-DVD
+# Flash Player supports H.264 - the standard deployed in Blu-Ray and HD-DVD
----

 Adobe announced the availability of Adobe Flash Player 9, code-named Moviestar, which includes H.264 standard video support - the same standard deployed in Blu-Ray and HD-DVD high definition video players - and High Efficiency AAC (HE-AAC) audio support, as well as hardware accelerated, multi-core enhanced full screen video playback.